How Parents With PTSD Can Talk to Their Children About Their Symptoms

-Sharing of the trauma should not be too detailed
+Sharing the trauma should not be too detailed

 Experts at UCLA say that parents can describe their symptoms in general terms.
-Young children in particular have difficulty processing emotionally-charged information.
+Young children have difficulty processing emotionally-charged information.
 They should only be told what they need to know.

 My parents rarely spoke about their wartime experiences, but when they did, it had a dramatic impact on me.
 My mother told me one story burned in my memory in my teens.
 My father was forced to dig his own grave by is Russian guards.
 Some of the guards’ superiors saw this and reprimanded them.
 My father was released but knew he escaped death that day.
 Most of the other stories I heard were less graphic or detailed, but I could read their trauma between the lines.

-It was very helpful for me to know these stories because it helped me to understand that the PTSD was responsible for their irritability, anger, and emotional detachment, and not something I said or did.
+It was beneficial for me to know these stories because it helped me to understand that the PTSD was responsible for their irritability, anger, and emotional detachment, and not something I said or did.